rajayeswanth/code_evaluator/README.md

 This is a personal project I developed to explore how AI could improve educational processes.
 While it demonstrates the potential for automated grading systems, it was never deployed in production.
 The project serves as a proof of concept for how LLMs could be used to maintain grading consistency in large educational institutions.

-The system showcases modern web development practices including microservices architecture, comprehensive API design, caching strategies, and analytics capabilities.
+The system showcases modern web development practices, including microservices architecture, comprehensive API design, caching strategies, and analytics capabilities.
 It's a good example of how to build scalable educational technology platforms.